egeland/nagios-rbl-check/README.md

     #! /usr/bin/env python26

+The Python library for IPv4/IPv6 manipulation is required.
+You can install it using pip:

+    pip install ipaddress

+Or download it using a package manager, it's usually referred as `python-ipaddress`

 # Usage
 You can run the plugin using either a **hostname** (which will be resolved to an IP address) or an **IP address**: